andredesousa/angular-jest-playwright/README.md

 This project provides a baseline code base to help you kick start an Angular project with end-to-end tests.
 It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13 and [Node.js](https://nodejs.org/en/about/releases) version 14.
+This project uses [Jest](https://jestjs.io/) for unit testing and [Playwright](https://playwright.dev/) for end-to-end testing.

+## Overview

+End-to-end tests will allow you to trace bugs and errors in the behavior of your system.
+They are a means of testing if all units of an application interact as expected with each other and if the system as a whole works as intended.

+It is important to keep in mind that, maybe contrary to unit tests, e2e tests are black-box tests and only care about the functionality of the application from an end user point of view.
+Whether or not the services around the application work properly, or that responses from the server are correct, and so on, is outside the scope of e2e testing.

+Playwright is a framework for Web Testing and Automation.
+It allows testing Chromium, Firefox and WebKit with a single API.
+Playwright is built to enable cross-browser web automation that is ever-green, capable, reliable and fast.
+Headless execution is supported for all the browsers on all platforms.

 ## Available npm scripts